Spectrum (SPT) Price Hits $0.0000

-Spectrum (CURRENCY:SPT) traded up 2.6% against the US dollar during the one day period ending at 15:00 PM E.T. on January 1st.
-Spectrum has a total market capitalization of $24,282.07 and approximately $4.00 worth of Spectrum was traded on exchanges in the last 24 hours.
-In the last week, Spectrum has traded down 11.6% against the US dollar.
-One Spectrum coin can currently be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Spectrum (CURRENCY:SPT) traded down 0.2% against the dollar during the 24-hour period ending at 7:00 AM Eastern on January 4th.
+One Spectrum coin can now be bought for about $0.0000 or 0.00000000 BTC on exchanges.
+Spectrum has a market cap of $22,909.72 and approximately $3,964.00 worth of Spectrum was traded on exchanges in the last 24 hours.
+During the last week, Spectrum has traded down 13% against the dollar.

 - Hellenic Coin (HNC) traded 3.8% higher against the dollar and now trades at $3.68 or 0.00010892 BTC.